-ACR 1704 Heat Gain and Loss
+ACR 2104 Heat Gain and Loss

+Pre-requisite: ACR 1302.
 A study of air properties and the instrumentation to meet the environmental needs of structures, residential and commercial, and the factors involved in the calculation of heating and cooling loads.
 Also included, is a study of the distribution mediums such as duct design and sizing.